mit-rss/base_installation/README.md

 ![The racecar in a cubicle](https://raw.githubusercontent.com/mit-rss/base_installation/master/media/racecar_simulator_rviz.png)

 You can move the car around by clicking the "2D Pose Estimate button" on the top of the screen and dragging your mouse on the desired pose.
-You can also drive the car with a USB joystick.
-To connect the joystick to the VM go to ```VM > Removable Devices```, find your device and click connect.

 ![The racecar in a cubicle](https://raw.githubusercontent.com/mit-racecar/racecar_simulator/master/media/racecar_simulator_rviz_2.png)